educorzo/poker-library-js/README.md

     randomHandGenerator.getRoyalFlush();
 ```
 RandomHandGenerator must be created with a random numbers generator (between 0 and 1), such as Math.random.
-By using its methods, it will return a string with the hand representation.
+By using its methods, it will return a string with a hand representation.

 # Representations